asuh/front-end-windows/readme.md

 Note: Google Chrome and Microsoft Edge contain Adobe Reader, Flash and Java by default.
 Running standalone versions of each is not recommended because they are a security risk without regular maintenance and updates.

+This process will require you to restart Windows for Vagrant to complete its installation.
+Several packages will auto-start the software and ask you to set them up as well.

 ### Boxstarter

 The folks at Chcolatey provide new tool called [Boxstarter](http://www.boxstarter.org/) to automate a Windows setup process.
 The important reasons to use this tools are for resilient reboot and Windows customization.